axelitus/fuel-pkg-history/README.md

 \Fuel::add_package('history');
 ```

 To load it automatically you should edit your App's config file (config.php).
-Look for the 'always_load' key and under 'packages' set an entry with the 'history' string.
+Look for the 'always_load' key and under 'packages' and set an entry with the 'history' string.
 It should look similar to this:

 ```
 ...